google/xls/docs_src/ir_visualization.md

 The button **Critical Path** selects exactly those nodes which are on the critical path as determined by XLS's timing model.
 This may be used with the **Show only selected nodes** toggle to show a graph containing only critical path elements and neighbors.
-In the screen shot above, the selected critical path is shown in blue.
+In the screenshot above, the selected critical path is shown in blue.